benjbubu/subconsolnic/README.md

  This script allows you to search and play
  your favorite music on a subsonic server

+ To use it you need :
+ * wget
+ * mplayer
+ * xmlstarlet
+ The script will check if the 3 programs are present and will install them.

  Don't forget to change the parameters
  of the script (server, user, password, version)